sceneweaver/entwine/README.md

 # entwine

-entwine is a content management system that changes how we create and tell stories on the web. users can easily publish stories on our platform, incorporating interactive maps, chat heads, and hero images.
+entwine is a content management system that changes how we create and tell stories on the web. users can easily publish stories on our platform, incorporating interactive maps, chat heads, and hero images. you can find our deployed app at http://entwine.herokuapp.com/

 ## technology stack:
 ### core